Ancona Chickens: Breed Eggs, Size, Color, Lifespan, Care, Picture, and More

 When Do Ancona Chickens Start Laying?

-They are known for being consistent and prolific layers and can lay anywhere from 180 to 280 medium to large white-shelled eggs annually.
-They tend to start laying earlier than most other breeds.
+Known for their productivity, Ancona chickens are reliable and prolific layers.
+They can lay from 180 to 280 medium-to-large white eggs every year.
+Plus, they tend to start laying sooner than many other breeds.

 What Do Ancona Chickens Look Like?